Practical Guides

 }

-If not specified explicitly, an IllegalStateException will be thrown if there is no unique SqlSessionFactory in the context.
+If not specified, an IllegalStateException will occur if there is more than one SqlSessionFactory in the context.

-MyBatis supports three execution modes: SIMPLE, BATCH, and REUSE.
-In Aspectran, you can define a separate SqlSessionAgent for each mode and integrate them using the SqlMapperProvider.
+MyBatis supports three execution modes (SIMPLE, BATCH, REUSE).
+Aspectran allows you to define specialized SqlSessionAgent instances for each mode and integrate them via SqlMapperProvider.

 // SIMPLE mode (Default)